 When the controller is maintaining join-related information for the maximum number of access points, it does not collect information for any more access points.

-An access point sends all syslog messages to IP address 255.255.255.255 by default when any of the following conditions are met:
+An access point sends all syslog messages to IP address 255.255.255.255 by default.